PatelPrakash8087/Darshanyog-Dham/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Curtain Avenue is an innovative Flutter-based mobile application designed to introduce users to the world of coding through a unique interactive experience.
-In this application, users will embark on a journey as they navigate through a virtual city, controlling the movement of a character through a series of challenges.
+Darshan Yog Journey is an immersive Flutter-based mobile application that invites users to embark on a spiritual journey through a serene virtual sanctuary.
+Within this app, users will guide a yog character through various meditative challenges and yoga practices, fostering inner peace and self-discovery along the way.

-The core concept of Curtain Avenue revolves around using a block-based programming system to plan the character's route.
-Instead of traditional lines of code, users will use a drag-and-drop system that employs visual blocks of statements, making coding concepts more accessible and engaging for beginners.

-The application utilizes Firebase as its backend, providing a seamless integration of data storage and real-time updates.
-This allows for a robust and scalable infrastructure to support the game's features and user interactions.
+The essence of Darshan Yog Journey lies in its utilization of a block-based programming system, akin to yoga asanas, to navigate the character through tranquil landscapes and mindfulness exercises.
+Through intuitive drag-and-drop actions, users will seamlessly orchestrate the yog movements, mirroring the flow of energy and focus in real-life yoga practice.

+Powered by Firebase, Darshan Yog Journey offers a seamless integration of user progress and community engagement.
+Users can store their meditation milestones, track their spiritual growth, and connect with fellow practitioners for shared insights and encouragement, creating a supportive ecosystem for personal development.

+With Darshan Yog Journey, users can cultivate a deeper connection with themselves and the universe, fostering harmony between mind, body, and spirit through the transformative power of yoga and meditation.

 ### Features